miniduikboot/Boot.Codes/README.md

 ## 1. What does it do?

-This Impostor plugin reads a list of 6/4 character long words, and will assign them to lobbies when they are created.
-Once the list is exhausted, game codes are assigned randomly, as usual.
+This Impostor plugin reads lists of 6/4 character long words, and will assign them to lobbies when they are created.
+Once the lists are exhausted, game codes will be assigned "randomly", as usual.

 ## 2. How to use it?